-In basic terms a PIT Tag is short for an implantable transponder used for unique identification of an individual item.
-PIT tags are perfectly suited for wildlife such as fish, birds, reptiles, or mammals because of their size, biocompatibility, as well as their frequency that they transmit their information.
-In order to transmit through liquid and biological tissue we need a “LF” low frequency gaged in “mHz”.
-Any higher frequency the transition of the signal is lost in these fluids and It would not be read.
+In basic terms, a PIT Tag is an implantable transponder used for unique identification of individual items.
+Their small size, biocompatibility and frequency in which they transmit information makes them ideal for identification and tracking of wildlife, including fish, birds, reptiles, or mammals.
+In order to transmit information through liquid and biological tissue, we need a low frequency (LF) measured in “mHz”.
+At any higher frequency, the signal transmission is lost in the fluids and cannot be read.

-PIT tags are offered in sizes for all species with the standard size being 2.1mm x 12mm.
+PIT tags are offered in various sizes for all species, but the standard size is 2.1mm x 12mm.
 This provides a perfect size with good read range.

 In the 90’s, many companies tried to create a “lock” on the transponders by using a propriety protocol.
 This was a benefit to the manufacturer, but bad for the researcher.
 Most recently, there has been a move to standardize the communication and how the tags “talk” to the readers.
 FDX-B is now the standard for this communication protocol.
 Standardizing at FDX-B and 134.2 kHz allows for easy and hassle-free reading of all microchips.
 Since these tags can last 15+ years, a standard had to be set.
 For questions pertaining to research projects or information about PIT Tags, contact us at email@example.com or 1.224.444.8484.